 accepting requests.

-A background rate of retryable errors (significantly lower than 1%) should not
+A background rate of retryable errors (lower than 1%) is not a

-be a cause for concern, since most Google Cloud Client Libraries retry
+cause for concern, since most Cloud Client Libraries retry

 message failures.
-You should investigate error rates that are greater than 1%.
+Investigate error rates that are greater than 1%.

 Because non-retryable codes are handled by your application (rather than by the